-When you complete the information in our community partner database or the service-learning project request form it is very important that you list the number of students you can support each semester.
+When you complete the information in our community partner database, it is very important that you list the number of students you can support each semester.
 Many of our community partners have over 20 students per semester, while others have just one or two.
-You should not take more students that you feel comfortable supervising and providing quality experiences and opportunities for.
+You should not take more students than you feel comfortable supervising and providing quality experiences and opportunities for.

 What if students don't show up, stop coming, or don't complete their hours?

-In the event that students say they are going to show up and don't, or if they stop coming all together after coming a few times, the first thing to do is contact the student directly and ask what happened.
+If students say they are going to show up and don't, or if they stop coming all together after coming a few times, the first thing to do is contact the student directly and ask what happened.
 In most cases the situation can be resolved at this step.
 If you are unsuccessful at reaching them or they do not return your calls, please contact the faculty member.
 We are here to help you work most effectively and successfully with students.